ansible/ansible/docsite/rst/intro_configuration.rst

 older versions of playbooks used a more Perl-style syntax.
 This syntax was undesirable as it frequently conflicted with bash and was hard to explain to new users when referencing complicated variable hierarchies, so we have standardized on the '{{ jinja2 }}' way.

-To ensure a string like '$foo' is not indadvertedly replaced in a Perl or Bash script template, the old form of templating (which is still enabled as of Ansible 1.4) can be disabled like so ::
+To ensure a string like '$foo' is not inadvertently replaced in a Perl or Bash script template, the old form of templating (which is still enabled as of Ansible 1.4) can be disabled like so ::

     legacy_playbook_variables = no